zimop/MCTSPlayer/wiki-template/AI-Method-1.md

 ## Governing Strategy Tree

 ### Motivation
-Greedy Best-First Search is chosen as one of the consideration for the AI is mainly due to
+Greedy Best-First Search is chosen as one of the consideration for the AI is mainly due to:

-Simplicity: BFS is very intuitive and easy to understand and therefore is easy to implement
+1. Simplicity: BFS is very intuitive and easy to understand and therefore is easy to implement
-Efficiency: Efficient because it uses very little memory, as it doesnt need to keep information on previous states, only the path to the goal state.
+2. Efficiency: Efficient because it uses very little memory, as it doesnt need to keep information on previous states, only the path to the goal state.
-Speed: Fast since state action evaluation is simple and quick.
+3. Speed: Fast since state action evaluation is simple and quick.
+4. Freedom: Has freedom to use any heurestics

 ### Application